oppih/git-achievements/README.markdown

 Install
 -------
+1. fork this project to your GitHub account.
+2. clone this repository to you machine.
-Add git-achievements to your path and alias git to git-achievements
+3. Add git-achievements to your path and alias git to git-achievements

-For example add the following to the end of your ~/.bash_profile
+>For example add the following to the end of your ~/.bash_profile

-export PATH="$PATH:~/git/git-achievements"
+    export PATH=$PATH:$HOME/.git-achievements
     alias git="git-achievements"

 You can get your first achievement by running